jarapamikaella/jarapamikaella/README.md

 ### Hi there 👋

-I am **Mika-Ella Jarapa** a **Software Developer** based in the Bicol, Philippines.
+I am **Mika-Ella Jarapa** a **Software Engineer** based in the Manila, Philippines.
 <br />

-A passionate software developer and an aspiring software engineer.
-My desire and passion for software development anchored from seeing cool stuff the tech can do and how beautiful ideas can turn into real life use.
+A passionate Software engineer.
+My desire and passion for software development are anchored by seeing the cool stuff the tech can do and how beautiful ideas can turn into real-life use.
 I wanted to explore more about this journey and contribute to this industry.

-I am also a fan of open-source and wanting to contribute to one someday.
-When I'm idle I am mostly doing hobbies such as online games, exploring cafe's and scrolling haha
+I am also a fan of open-source and want to contribute to one someday.
+When I'm idle I mostly doing hobbies such as online games, exploring cafe and scrolling haha

 - 💼 any freelance work? do reach me through my [email](mailto:mikaellajarapa@gmail.com) :)
 - 💬 ask me about anything;